 Opportunities - what are the biggest trends in the market that could give your company an edge or an advantage?
-These could be social patterns, lifestyle choices, population dynamics, or governmental regulatory policies.
+These could be demographic patterns, lifestyle choices, population dynamics, or governmental regulatory policies.

-Threats - what are some of the elements in the market that could negatively impact your business?
-What are some things that you should be aware of?
+Threats - what are some of the external factors in the market that could negatively impact your business?
+What are some environmental factors that you should be aware of?
 What are some possible changes that could threaten your business performance and success?